Hygor0206/rockPaperScissors/README.md

 # rockPaperScissors
-A sample that create the famous game, rock, paper and scissors!
+A simple code that create the famous game, rock, paper and scissors!